gutenbergtools/gutenbergsite/site/help/new_website.md

 ### User interface and user experience issues
 1. Display issues on book landing pages (such as https://www.gutenberg.org/ebooks/1342) and search output pages (such as https://www.gutenberg.org/ebooks/1342/also/).
 The top of the content is too high, going behind the main top menu bar.
 Status: CSS issue; working on it.
 2. At https://www.gutenberg.org/, the 'box of latest books' contains 10 books, but only shows 9, so I get a scroll bar.
 When I scroll to reveal the 10th book, the covers all shift left, but the titles below don't move.
 (And in fact, the 10th title is hanging off the right edge of the box.)
 Status: CSS issue, same as #2 under "Functionality issues."
+3. Long lists should have "Last" as well as First and Next.
+For example, http://www.gutenberg.org/ebooks/bookshelf/68

 ### Search-related issues